whale0x/whitepaper/_pages/contact.md

 layout: post
 ---

-This is an contact page.
+You can contact us @whale0xcom at X.